survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 W> There are times when caching Babel compilation can surprise you.
 This can happen particularly if your dependencies change in a way that *babel-loader* default caching mechanism doesn't notice.
 Override `cacheIdentifier` with a string that has been derived based on data that should invalidate the cache for better control.
 This is where [Node.js crypto API](https://nodejs.org/api/crypto.html) and especially its MD5 related functions can come in handy.

-W> If you try to import files **outside** of your configuration root directory and then process them through *babel-loader*, this will fail!
+W> If you try to import files **outside** of your configuration root directory and then process them through *babel-loader*, this will fail.
 It is [a known issue](https://github.com/babel/babel-loader/issues/313) and there are workarounds including maintaining *.babelrc* at higher level in the project and resolving against Babel presets through `require.resolve` at webpack configuration.

 ### Setting Up *.babelrc*